-Although there is no permanent cure, according to Dr. Klein, “a combination of oral treatments (imiquimod, fluorouracil, retinoids, etc.), excision and cryotherapy, fractional laser resurfacing, etc.” can be beneficial.
+Although there is no permanent cure, according to Dr. Klein, “a combination of oral treatments such as imiquimod, fluorouracil, and retinoids can be beneficial.
+In some cases, excision, cryotherapy, or fractional laser resurfacing may also be recommended.”

 - 5-Fluorouracil: May be effective for all types, but lesions may recur.